 Briggs & Riley Baseline Vs. Tumi Alpha 2

 - Taking a look at the Briggs & Riley, however, you’ll find a powerhouse in terms of protective measures.
-It features corner guards on all four corners of their bag as well as the wheels, compared to Tumi’s two corner guards and wheels that do not come with an outer guard.
-In terms of durability, these bags both come fully prepared to handle the terminal, but you may want to weigh your travel strategy to see which makes most sense with your travel style.
+It features guards on all four corners as well as rugged protection for the wheels.
+In terms of durability, these bags both come fully prepared to handle the terminal, but you may want to to think about which makes most sense with your travel style.